mrBigJS/d3-simpleCharts/readme.txt

   'simpleChart'

-The available chart types now are here: 'Columns', 'Bars', 'Pie', 'Area'
+The available chart types now are here: 'Columns', 'Bars', 'Line', 'Pie', 'Area'

 Pretty *simple* and obvious there, yes!!?